ISO 26262-Compliant Safety Analysis Methods

 2. Quantitative Safety Analyses in Hardware Design Phase

-On the other hand, when we discuss random hardware failures, we need to perform quantitative safety analysis related to hardware design.
-Quantitative safety analysis helps us to evaluate or calculate metrics related to hardware architecture design.
-Hardware architecture design metrics include single point of failure metrics (SPFM), latent failure metrics (LFM), and stochastic hardware failure rate metrics (PMHF).
-Typically, we use the Failure Mode Effects and Diagnostic Analysis (FMEDA) methodology to perform a quantitative analysis to evaluate the applicability of the hardware architecture design given by the validation in detecting and controlling safety-related random hardware failures.
-This is done by analyzing scenarios where safety objectives are violated due to random hardware failures and thus calculating specific metric values for the hardware architecture design in question.
+On the other hand, when discussing random hardware failures, it is necessary to perform quantitative safety analyses related to hardware design.
+Quantitative safety analyses assist in evaluate or calculate metrics related to hardware architectural design.
+Hardware architectural design metrics include Single-point Fault Metric (SPFM), Latent Fault Metric (LFM), and Probabilistic Metric for Random Hardware Failures (PMHF).
+Typically, FMEDA methods are conducted in quantitative analyses to evaluate the suitability of the hardware architectural design with respect to the detection and control of safety-related random HW failures.
+This is done by analyzing scenarios where safety goals are violated due to random hardware failures, and thus calculating specific metrics for the hardware architectural design.

 2.1.
 Failure classification of safety-related hardware components